ki-tools/champs-mortality/README.md

 will see an error message and will need to correct the error before being able to use the package.

-TODO: Talk about the structure of `d`.

 ### Process the data

-A function, `process_data()` takes the data that has been read and joins it together to create an analysis dataset and DSS dataset ready for analysis.
+A function, `process_data()` takes the data that has been read and joins it together to create a dataset ready analysis.

 ``` r
 dd <- process_data(d, start_year = 2017, end_year = 2020)